dyozie/greenplum-for-kubernetes/doc/markdown/installing.md

 # Installing Greenplum for Kubernetes

-This topic describes how to install <%=vars.product_name_long %>.
-The installation process involves loading the <%=vars.product_name %> container images into your container registry, and then using the `helm` package manager to install the Greenplum Operator resource in Kubernetes.
+This topic describes how to install {{#include ./product_name_long.md}}.
+The installation process involves loading the {{#include ./product_name.md}} container images into your container registry, and then using the `helm` package manager to install the Greenplum Operator resource in Kubernetes.
 After the Greenplum Operator resource is available, you can interact with it to deploy and manage Greenplum clusters in Kubernetes.

 ## Prerequisites

-Before you install <%=vars.product_name %>, ensure that you have installed all required software and prepared your Kubernetes environment as described in [Prerequisites](prepare-k8s.html).
-Also, ensure that any previous <%=vars.product_name %> installation has been uninstalled as described in [Uninstalling <%=vars.product_name %>](uninstalling.html).
+Before you install {{#include ./product_name.md}}, ensure that you have installed all required software and prepared your Kubernetes environment as described in [Prerequisites](prepare-k8s.html).
+Also, ensure that any previous {{#include ./product_name.md}} installation has been uninstalled as described in [Uninstalling {{#include ./product_name.md}}](uninstalling.html).

 ## Procedure

-Follow these steps to download and install the <%=vars.product_name %> container images, and install the Greenplum Operator resource.
+Follow these steps to download and install the {{#include ./product_name.md}} container images, and install the Greenplum Operator resource.

-1. Download the <%=vars.product_name %> software from [VMware Tanzu Network](https://network.pivotal.io/products/greenplum-for-kubernetes).
+1. Download the {{#include ./product_name.md}} software from [VMware Tanzu Network](https://network.pivotal.io/products/greenplum-for-kubernetes).
 The download file has the name: `greenplum-for-kubernetes-<version>.tar.gz`.

-2. Go to the directory where you downloaded the <%=vars.product_name_long %> distribution, and unpack the downloaded software.
+2. Go to the directory where you downloaded the {{#include ./product_name_long.md}} distribution, and unpack the downloaded software.
 For example:

     ```bash
     $ cd ~/Downloads